So what's the basic design criteria for

 features for a living quarters, ventilation, ventilation and ventilation.

-You can can any two of these as long as one of them is ventilation.
+You can have any two of these as long as one of them is ventilation.

 This means big shutters that open 100% and plenty of them, not